containers/podlet/README.md

 ```
 $ podlet -h

-Podlet generates podman quadlet (systemd-like) files from a podman command.
+Generate podman quadlet files from a podman command or a compose file

 Usage: podlet [OPTIONS] <COMMAND>

 Commands:
   podman    Generate a podman quadlet file from a podman command
   compose   Generate podman quadlet files from a compose file
+  generate  Generate a podman quadlet file from an existing container, network, or volume
   help      Print this message or the help of the given subcommand(s)

 Options:
   -f, --file [<FILE>]              Generate a file instead of printing to stdout